microsoft/fluentui/packages/experiments/src/components/Announced/docs/AnnouncedOverview.md

 It provides text for the screen reader in certain scenarios that are lacking comprehensive updates, particularly those showing the completion status or progress of operation(s).

-Some real-world applications of the component include copying, uploading, deleting, or moving many files, "lazy loading" of page sections that do not appear all at once, and appearance of search results.
+Some real-world applications of the component include copying, uploading, or moving many files, deleting or renaming a single file, "lazy loading" of page sections that do not appear all at once, and appearance of search results.

 ## Use cases